 - Cloudy Eye – due to conjunctivitis.

 Note: Before ruling it out as Vitamin A deficiency, it’s best to consult a vet to ensure that there’s no other cause for eye-related symptoms like poor hygiene.
+If you want to avoid unnecessary trips and costs, we recommend to book an online vet here!

 Depending on your Leopard gecko’s gender, the fertility issues take place due to Vitamin A.